Visiting the former capital of Malta

 What to see in Mdina

 1. Get lost through its narrow alleys

-As soon as you enter the Mdina main gate, an architectural gem built under the patronage of Grandmaster de Vilhena in 1724, you are literally going to be stepping back in time.
-With its fortified walls, narrow cobbled streets, Baroque and medieval style architecture, decorated palaces, noble houses, and wonderfully adorned and preserved churches, the unique beauty of Mdina will immediately leave you speechless.
+As soon as you enter the Mdina main gate, an architectural gem built under the patronage of Grandmaster de Vilhena in 1724, you are going to be stepping back in time.
+With its fortified walls, narrow cobbled streets, Baroque and medieval-style architecture, decorated palaces, noble houses, and wonderfully adorned and preserved churches, the unique beauty of Mdina will immediately leave you speechless.

 2. St. Paul Cathedral

 Dating back to the 17th century, this church is dedicated to St. Paul, believed to have been shipwrecked on the island in 60AD and laid the foundations for Christianity here.
-It was built on the remains of a Norman cathedral dates back to the medieval time that was destroyed by an earthquake in 1693.
-The Maltese architect Lorenzo Gafà was entrusted with the plan to rebuild the church that was completed and consecrated in 1703.
+It was built on the remains of a Norman cathedral dating back to medieval time, destroyed by an earthquake in 1693.
+The Maltese architect Lorenzo Gafà was entrusted with the plan to rebuild the completed church that was consecrated in 1703.

 - Entrance fee: 10 euro (including the interesting cathedral’s Museum located in front of the church)